A Guide to Online Auctions in Calgary

 Hammer Price (Sale Price)

 The Buyer’s Premium is a cost paid to the auction house by the winning bidder.
 It’s a percentage of the item’s total selling price.
 Details vary by the auction house, so be sure to check before bidding.
-A Buyer’s Premium can be fairly high for a big-ticket item, such as a vehicle.
+A Buyer’s Premium can be fairly high for a big-ticket item like a vehicle.

 This is the final price paid.
-It’s the final selling price plus the buyer’s premium plus the sale price.
+It’s the final selling price, the buyer’s premium, and the sale price.

 It’s easy to see why auction sales grow in popularity year after year.
 They’re a fun, easy way to find deals on all sorts of items.
 Even better, you don’t have to leave your house to participate!
 Our complete guide to online auctions in Calgary has everything you need to know to bid, win, and save.